raymanaeron/notepad_x/README.md

 ## Acknowledgements

-NotepadX is developed by Elysian Edge LLC and the open source community.
+NotepadX is developed by Elysian Edge LLC.